thunkk/udpserver/README.md

-On windows use Visual Studio to compile, for linux there is a makefile.
+On windows use Visual Studio to compile, for Linux there is a makefile.
 Binaries will be in the x64 folder.

 ORIGINAL TASK: